microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 if the removal is sequenced last, then the node will be moved and then removed.
 If the move is sequenced last, then the node will be removed and then moved.

-### Simple Postconditions
+### Non-Disjunctive Postconditions

-Similar to our choice regarding preconditions, we have chosen to prioritize edits whose postconditions are simple.
-"Simple" here refers to the property of having a single possible effect.
-This is in contrast to preconditions that are predicated on the existence or absence of concurrent edits or predicated on some properties of the document state by the time the edit is applied.
+Disjunctive postconditions are postconditions of the form `<A> or <B> or ...`.
+None of `SharedTree`'s currently supported edits are of this form, which means they each have a single effect as opposed to one of many effects.

 For example, the postcondition for our implementation of move (that the moved node will reside at the chosen destination)